yzernik/yzernik.github.io/_posts/2015-09-14-connecting-to-bitcoin-network.md

 title:  "Connecting to the Bitcoin network with Scala and Akka, Part 1"
 categories: jekyll update
 ---
-The Bitcoin network is made up of nodes that communicate over TCP using a [discrete set of message types][bitcoin-protocol].
+The Bitcoin network is made up of nodes that communicate over TCP using a [set of different message types][bitcoin-protocol].
 Besides sending and receiving messages, a node in the [extended Bitcoin network][extended-network] can do other things at the same time, such as mining, validating transactions, running a wallet, etc.

 In the reference client implementation, there is one thread that handles socket communication and one thread that processes individual peer messages.
 Incoming peer messages are read into a `CDataStream` buffer for each connected node, which is then processed using the [`ProcessMessage`][process-message] function. `ProcessMessage` deserializes messages as they are being processed.